mts-lucas/mts-lucas/README.md

 ### Hello there 👋
-I am Lucas an aspiring DEV

-- 🎓 Undergratuated in Information Systems for UFRN
-- 📖 I'm currently studying django framework, HTML and CSS
+I am Lucas and I was born in 2000.
+I'm Brazilian and I'm from the countryside of Rio Grande do Norte.
+I've been studying Information Systems since 2022 and my focus is on Back-end development, although I'm also curious about the mobile world.
+Currently, I'm focusing on learning Python language for web development using the Django framework.
+My greatest virtue is my responsibility towards my goals and I hope to contribute to the dev community with my studies.

 <div align="center">
   <a href="https://github.com/mts-lucas">